-The information standard was published on 5th October 2017.
-From this date, organisations will be able to use this standard to implement sexual orientation monitoring.
+The information standard was published on 5 October 2017.
+From this date, organisations are able to use this standard to implement sexual orientation monitoring.

-- Recording sexual orientation across health and social care would allow policy makers, service commissioners and providers to better identify health risks at a population level.
-This would support targeted preventative and early intervention work to address health inequalities, which is shown to reduce expenditure linked to treatment costs further down the line.
+- policy makers, care providers and commissioners can better identify health risks at a population level.
+This will support targeted preventative and early intervention work to address health inequalities for LGB populations, thereby reducing expenditure linked to treatment costs further down the line.